sunnymodi21/overshoot-js-sdk/README.md

 await vision.start();
 ```

-> **Note:** With a LiveKit source, the SDK does not create a local media stream or WebRTC peer connection.
+> **Note:** With a user-managed LiveKit source, the SDK does not create a local media stream.
 You are responsible for publishing video to the LiveKit room using the [LiveKit client SDK](https://docs.livekit.io/).
 The `getMediaStream()` method will return `null` for LiveKit sources.

 ## Configuration